Editor’s note: This post was originally published on 2/19/15 and has been updated for accuracy and comprehension.

 It’s a balancing act, though.

-Because on the flip side, the ability to stick to your guns when everyone tells you to change also show entrepreneurial strength.
+Because on the flip side, the ability to stick to your guns when everyone tells you to change also shows strength.

 Ultimately, it comes down to knowing your business and keeping a flexible mindset.

-But also keeping enough intuition to know when a change could potentially bring harm.
+But also having enough intuition to know when a change could potentially bring harm.

 Traditionally, companies taught managers to hide vulnerabilities and insecurities from their employees.

-But today, businesses across all industries find it incredibly important for leaders to show their strengths AND weaknesses.
+But today, essential leadership skills include being able to show their strengths AND weaknesses.

 The more humanity you reveal to others, the better you can connect with them.